Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: Introduction

 \item In the case when the data and the error matrices are not symmetric, we show that symmetrizing the problem often leads to more accurate upper bounds for $\|\hU - U W_U\|\tinf$.

 \item Although the main objective of the paper is to establish upper bounds for $\|\hU - U W_U\|\tinf$ that are valid for any errors, generic results are supplemented by the upper bounds, derived under mild probabilistic assumptions on the error matrices.
-Nevertheless, those assumptions are weaker than the sub-gaussian assumption, employed in majority of papers.
+Nevertheless, those assumptions are weaker than the ones, employed in majority of papers.
+The upper bounds in the paper do not require independence of the elements of the error matrix, and can be used when errors are heavy-tailed.
+In addition, the paper offers refinements of the results in the situation when the errors are sub-Gaussian or sub-exponential.

-\item The advantage of the present paper is that it allows to compare various techniques.
-In particular, in Section~\ref{sec:didactic}, we offer an example which demonstrates, how different methods of constructing $\hU$ and evaluating its error as an estimator of $U$, may deliver better precision, depending on the parameter values.
-Note that consideration of the simple setting with independent Gaussian errors is entirely motivated by the fact that it leads to very straightforward calculations.
-Nevertheless, with a little more work, one can carry out similar comparisons in various contexts.
-While some of the techniques in this paper are not entirely new, they are used under milder assumptions, and are not intended for solution of a particular problem in a definite setting, where those techniques were originally introduced.

 \item One of the important novel results is formulation of the generic sufficient conditions for perfect clustering, with no or very few mild assumptions on the errors.
 Subsequently, these conditions are tailored for solution of specific problems.
-In particular, we derive sufficient conditions for perfect clustering of a sampled sub-network, in the case when the original network is equipped by the Stochastic Block Model.
-Another success is confirming that the between-layer clustering algorithm in \citep{pensky2021clustering} indeed leads to perfect clustering, the result that was eluding the authors for a long time.
-Notably, perfect clustering is proved without any additional assumptions with respect to \citep{pensky2021clustering}, and employs a generic upper bound on $\|\hU - U W_U\|\tinf$, which does not rely on assumptions on the error distribution.
+In particular, Section~\ref{sec:subsampled} derives sufficient conditions for perfect clustering of a sampled sub-network, in the case when the original network is equipped by the Stochastic Block Model.
+Another success is confirming that the between-layer clustering algorithm in \cite{pensky2021clustering} indeed leads to perfect clustering, the result that was eluding the authors for a long time.
+Notably, perfect clustering is proved without any additional assumptions with respect to \cite{pensky2021clustering}, and employs a generic upper bound on $\|\hU - U W_U\|\tinf$, which does not rely on assumptions on the error distribution.

 \end{enumerate}